Hydrology-IFH/roger/README.md

 python svat.py
 ```

-For more information on using Roger, have a look at [our
+For more information on using RoGeR, have a look at [our
 documentation](http://roger.readthedocs.io).

 ## Contributing

-Contributions to Roger are always welcome, no matter if you spotted an
+Contributions to RoGeR are always welcome, no matter if you spotted an
 inaccuracy in [the documentation](https://roger.readthedocs.io), wrote a
-new setup, fixed a bug, or even extended Roger\' core mechanics.
+new setup, fixed a bug, or even extended RoGeR\' core mechanics.
 There
 are 2 ways to contribute:

 1. If you want to report a bug or request a missing feature, please